Difference Between Money Market and Capital Market

 2. Secondary capital market

 Financial and investment instruments like stocks, shares, and bonds, among others, in the secondary capital markets, are sold and bought by customers.
-Exchange and trade of securities is the main characteristic of a secondary capital market that is characterised largely by the kinds of securities that exist or parts of securities issued previously.
+Secondary capital markets include major stock exchanges around the world, such as BSE, NSE, NYSE, and NASDAQ.

 The secondary market includes investment platforms that are regulated by a financial authority like the Securities and Exchange Commission (SEC), where already issued or existing securities are sold among investors.
 This implies that the issuing companies are not directly involved in the secondary market transactions.